David Booth Kansas Memorial Stadium

-David Booth Kansas Memorial Stadium or The Booth is a college football stadium in Lawrence, Kansas, on the campus of the University of Kansas.
+David Booth Kansas Memorial Stadium is a college football stadium in Lawrence, Kansas, on the campus of the University of Kansas.
 The original stadium was opened in 1921, and is the seventh oldest college football stadium in the country, and is widely recognized as the oldest west of the Mississippi River.
 It is the home stadium of the Kansas Jayhawks football team.

 Nicknamed "The Booth", the stadium is dedicated as a memorial to Kansas students who died in World War I, and is one of six major veterans' memorials on the campus.
-The stadium is at the center of all seven war memorials—adjacent to the stadium, further up the hill is a Korean War memorial honoring Kansas students who served, just a few hundred feet south of the stadium stands the University of Kansas World War II Memorial, the Kansas Memorial Campanile and Carillon, the University of Kansas Vietnam War Memorial sits adjacent to the Campanile to the west, the Victory Eagle – World War I statue located on Memorial Drive, southeast of the stadium, and the Kansas Memorial Union, a veterans' memorial that also houses the main university student union and bookstore, located east of the stadium.
+The stadium is at the center of all seven war memorials—adjacent to the stadium.

+In 2023, KU athletics announced a near-total rebuild of the facility, including the tear-down and reconstruction of the grandstands, and new athletics facilities.
+Phase one, rebuilding the western side, was completed in 2025, while phase two is on hold as of 2026.

 On December 20, 2017, KU Chancellor Douglas Girod announced that the stadium would be renamed in honor of KU alumnus and donor David G. Booth, who pledged a donation of $50 million to overhaul the facility.